wyszo/twilio-sms-capture-aws-gateway/Readme.md

 2. Use the code from `reply_messages_lambda.py` in this repository for the POST endpoint.

-3. Manually create a table `TwilioMessages` in dynamoDB.
+3. Manually create a table `TwilioMessages` in DynamoDB.

 4. Create a GET API gateway (with default configuration) using `get_last_code_lambda.py`.
 Make sure the authentication on that API Gateway is set to 'None', so that it's accessible online.

 5. Deploy the API.
-Send a text message to the Twilio account number and go the the API Gateway GET endpoint url in your browser.
+Send a text message to the Twilio account number and go to the API Gateway GET endpoint URL in your browser.
 Verify that the text message you just send was returned.

-6. If the Get API endpoint does not display the code, use AWS Cloudwatch to see the lambda error and debug the problem.
+6. If the Get API endpoint does not display the code, use AWS CloudWatch to see the lambda error and debug the problem.